Expertspost · Practical guides, researched and explained

 Figure out what is actually slow

-Open Task Manager on Windows (Ctrl+Shift+Esc) or Activity Monitor on a Mac and watch what happens when the machine struggles.
-You are looking for what is pinned near 100 percent: CPU, memory, or disk.
-The answer tells you what to fix.
+Open Task Manager on Windows (Ctrl+Shift+Esc) or Activity Monitor on a Mac and watch what happens while the machine struggles.
+The question is which resource is pinned near 100 percent: CPU, memory, or disk.
+The answer dictates the fix, and skipping this step is how people buy RAM that changes nothing.

 The free software fixes